Hurricane Odile was bad. The aftermath was even worse.

 On Monday, Aguilar, Francisco Albiter and Krystal Crespo drove a truckload of food, diapers, baby formula and other essentials requested by employees.
 They met with employees in Los Cabos to discuss airport recovery efforts and determine the losses that each employee suffered in the hurricane.

 Alaska Airlines has donated $30,000 to Alaska’s Employee Assistance Fund to help employees who live and work in Los Cabos, and the EAF has matched corporate donations to the “Los Cabos Hurricane Relief Fund,” for a total of $60,000.
 Alaska also donated $20,000 to the Red Cross to help with relief efforts.

-“This was a devastating natural event, but the Eskimo shined brightly in the aftermath,” said Alaska CEO Brad Tilden.
+“This was a devastating natural event, but Alaska shined brightly in the aftermath,” said Alaska CEO Brad Tilden.
 “I am in complete awe at the way our folks came together and responded.
 Thank you so much.”

 Many employees were relieved to learn that Alaska Airlines will maintain their wages for at least 90 days, and will continue to review the next steps after that.

 “I sensed a lot of relief and hope,” Aguilar said.
 “We removed a weight off of their shoulders and I heard words of appreciation and gratitude.”